-Recent studies show that the high blood sugar of diabetes is caused by excess fat in:
+Several studies show that the high blood sugar of diabetes can be caused by excess fat in:

 • the liver (JAMA, February 14, 2017),